-- 1. Where development involving ground disturbance is proposed on or near Scheduled Monuments, County Sites of Archaeological Importance and Areas of High Archaeological Importance (as identified on the Adopted Policies Map) or on any site exceeding 0.4 hectares, an initial assessment of the archaeological value will be required as part of the planning application.
-Where the initial assessment is inconclusive or indicates that archaeological remains are or may be present, an archaeological field evaluation will be required.
+- 1. Where development involving ground disturbance is proposed on or near Scheduled Ancient Monuments, County Sites of Archaeological Importance and Areas of High Archaeological Importance (as identified on the Adopted Policies Map) or on any site exceeding 0.4 hectares, an initial assessment of the archaeological value will be required as part of the planning application.
+Where that the initial assessment is inconclusive or indicates that archaeological remains are or may be present, an archaeological field evaluation will be required.
 The evaluation should define: - a) The character, importance and condition of any archaeological deposits or structures within the site. - b) The likely impact of the proposed development of these features - c) The means of mitigating the impact of the proposed development. - 2.
 Where important archaeological remains are found to exist, and can justifiably be left in situ, their protection will be required by planning condition or legal agreement. - 3.
 Where such remains cannot reasonably be protected in situ, a full archaeological investigation of the site including archaeological recording, formal reporting and publication of the findings, and archiving of the recovered material in a suitable repository, will be required in accordance with a scheme of work to be agreed in writing with the Council prior to the commencement of any works. - 4.
-For designated heritage assets and archaeological non-designated heritage assets which are considered to be of equivalent value to designated ones, proposals which would cause substantial harm or loss will not be permitted unless it can be demonstrated that the substantial public benefits gained would outweigh the loss of or harm to the heritage asset, or all of the following apply: - a) the nature of the heritage asset prevents all reasonable uses of the site; and - b) no viable use of the heritage asset itself can be found in the medium term through appropriate marketing that will enable its conservation; and - c) conservation by grant-funding or some form of not for profit; charitable or public ownership is demonstrably not possible;
+A balanced judgment will be required having regard to the scale of any harm or loss and the significance of the heritage asset.
+For designated heritage assets and archaeological non-designated heritage assets which are considered to be of equivalent value to designated ones, proposals which would cause substantial harm or loss will not be permitted unless it can be demonstrated that the substantial public benefits gained would outweigh the loss of or harm to the heritage asset, or all of the following apply:

+- a) the nature of the heritage asset prevents all reasonable uses of the site; and - b) no viable use of the heritage asset itself can be found in the medium term through appropriate marketing that will enable its conservation; and - c) conservation by grant-funding or some form of not for profit; charitable or public ownership is demonstrably not possible;